Ysdra/My-First-Coding-Portfolio/README.md

 My coding portfolio website

 ## Description
-This is my first coding portfolio website that will host all of my completed projects in the future.
+This is my first portfolio website that will host all of my completed projects in the future.
 So far, there is no functional navigation since I need to add the Javascript later to enable it.

 ## HTML Methodology
 My portfolio website is subdivided into three distinct categories: About Me, Projects, and Contact Me.
 There is still room in the original html source code to inject Javascript at a later date to add more functionality for my portfolio website.